Atheists, work with us for peace, Pope says on Christmas

 PERSONAL PEACEMAKERS

-The thread running through the message was that individuals had a role in promoting peace, either with their neighbour or between nations.
+The thread running through the message was that individuals had a role in promoting peace, either with their neighbor or between nations.

 The message of the birth of Jesus in Bethlehem was directed at "every man or woman who keeps watch through the night, who hopes for a better world, who cares for others while humbly seeking to do his or her duty," he said.